titobyte/Login-Form-Project/README.md

 # Login Form Project

-I choosen the following coding challenges to develop and share with the development team

 1. Build a Responsive Navigation Menu
 Objective: Create a responsive navigation menu that changes from a horizontal bar to a hamburger menu on smaller screens.
 Bonus: Use JavaScript or CSS animations to enhance the hamburger menu's opening and closing actions.